team-pragmatic-chaos/team-pragmatic-chaos.github.io/timeline.md

 ### Problems with seq2seq

-- We observe that, seq2seq is not able to capture motion very well.
-We observe that the predicted frames are blurred and the bluriness increases with motion.
+- We observe that seq2seq is not able to capture motion very well.
+We observe that the predicted frames are blurred and the blurriness increases with motion.
-- Another major problem is this model can not be scaled for large images as it has Conv-LSTM cells in between the Conv and DeConv layers.
+- Another major problem is this model cannot be scaled for large images as it has Conv-LSTM cells in between the Conv and DeConv layers.
 Conv-LSTM cells have fixed memory and we cannot handle large sized images during test time.

 ## AutoEncoder Model
-Since we wanted a model that can work independent of shape of the frame, we tried the AutoEncoder model.
+Since we wanted a model that can work independent of the shape of the frame, we tried the AutoEncoder model.
 It is based on Convolutional layer and therefore, at testing time, we can feed frames of different sizes as compared to training time.
-It also captures motion and predicts more sharper frames than previous model.
+It also captures motion and predicts sharper frames than the previous model.

 ## AutoEncoder Model with Skip Connections
 Each of the video frames has some spatial information associated with itself.
 We introduced skip connections within our autoencoder model since they help in maintaining better spatial information.